 Related notes are moved near each other under the theme of “Navigation”

-Within each category, they can further categorize specific pain points or suggestions provided by the users.
-This process helps the team identify common themes and prioritize areas for improvement.
+Within each theme, you can further categorize the specific pain points or suggestions provided by users.
+This process helps you identify common issues and prioritize areas for improvement.

 An affinity map once data is clustered into themes